 - Are there activities for Scholars during the summer months?

-To apply to be a Boston College Presidential Scholar you simply apply through BC's Early Action application process and meet the early action deadline of November 1st.
+To apply to be a Boston College Presidential Scholar you must apply Early Action, and meet the early action deadline of November 1st.
 There is no separate Presidential Scholars application form.

 There is no minimum GPA or SAT score requirement.
 However, we are looking for students with outstanding academic records, who hold leadership roles in their school and who are committed to and have a demonstrated interest in community service.
 Typically, the students selected are in the top 1-2 percent of the national pool of freshman applicants.

 Letters of invitation are sent out to the finalists between Dec.
 18-20th each year.
 Finalists visit Boston College (at the University's expense) in late January/early February to learn more about the University, the Gabelli Presidential Scholars Program, and the city of Boston.
 During their visit candidates are interviewed by faculty and administrative staff; and they participate in other evaluative experiences which all serve as the basis for the final choice of Presidential Scholars, who are generally notified in March.